tensorflow/community/rfcs/20181016-replicator.md

 When using a standard batch normalization layer with DistributionStrategy, the calculated mean and variance will be with-respect-to the local batch.
-A global batch normalization layer could be built using the `all_sum` method.
+A global batch normalization layer could be built using the `all_reduce` method.

 ```python
 def global_batch_norm(x):